makiki99/h3-multiplayer-tutorial/Chapter00/lesson000.md

 When you are ready, select
 ![h3hota.exe](img/dropdown.png) from the dropdown list and run the game.

+You might see an information about Heroes 3 requiring DirectPlay - accept installation of this component.

-If you have never played Horn of the Abyss before, you should play around a bit with the new faction in singleplayer - Cove - before continuing to the next lesson.
+If you have never played Horn of the Abyss before, you should play around a bit with the new faction in singleplayer - Cove - before continuing to the [next lesson](lesson001.md).